 App Engine sends latency data to the Stackdriver Trace backends in the form of a trace.
 The trace consists of a root span that contains overall latency information about the request, as well as subspans that contain latency information about any completed RPC calls.
 Each span contains a set of properties that provide information about the source and amount of latency.
 These spans are ingested by Stackdriver Trace.

 Stackdriver Trace stores the incoming latency data in its storage backends, and makes it available for real-time viewing and reporting in the GCP Console.
 Spans that are retrieved from the storage backends are scanned by Stackdriver Trace.

 Stackdriver Trace pricing is determined by the number of Trace spans ingested, and scanned, on a monthly basis.
 See Trace Pricing for details.

 A trace charts an incoming request to your application and the various events (typically RPC calls or instrumented sections of code) that took place in order to generate a response to the request, along with precise timings.
 These events are represented as spans in the trace.

 A component of a trace which typically represents an RPC call that took place as a result of the initial request to the application.

-Metadata attached to a particular span.
-Common examples include the version of the service on which the span is executed, data related to generator of a captured RPC call (such as the user agent of a calling web browser on the root span of a trace), or custom data that the developer chose to include with a span.
-Some of these values can be filtered on in the Stackdriver Trace UI or via the analysis tools.
+You can attach annotations to spans.
+Common examples of annotations include adding the version of the service which generated the span, adding data related to the generator of a captured RPC call, and adding custom data that the developer chose to include with a span.
+You may be able to filter on an annotation in the Stackdriver Trace UI or via the analysis tools.